Last updated September 2019; Version 1.2

 14. Connective Chiropractic do not store, save or collect personal information from the website through cookies.

 15. Connective Chiropractic’s website uses tracking software to monitor its visitors to better understand how they use it.
-This software is provided by Google Analytics, Google Search Console and Infusionsoft.
+This software is provided by Google and its associated products such as Google Analytics and Google Search Console.
 The information gathered relating to our website is used to create reports about the use of our website and to understand usage for further development.

 16. Connective Chiropractic may process testimonials and include the full name, company and/or employment details of the author of a testimonial

 17. Connective Chiropractic reserve the right to copy, screen shot and use comments made about Connective Chiropractic in a public arena, such as on social media

 18. Testimonials may be shared on Connective Chiropractics website, social media, paper and/or digital marketing.
 They may also be shared with subcontractors, employees and service users